 December 13, 2020

+Learn more about Muddy Pond Wilderness Preserve here.
 Located in Kingston, MA, about 30 minutes south of Boston, Muddy Pond is a rare, undeveloped Coastal Plain Pond surrounded by Atlantic Pine Barrens protected as forever-wild by Northeast Wilderness Trust.
 In this rewilding photopoint, an extension of Muddy Pond was once converted to a cranberry bog after European settlement.
 Today, it is returning to a natural state, and the water fluctuates as the Coastal Plain Pond rises and falls in accordance with rainfall and drought.
-To learn more about this special place, its unique ecosystem, and the outdoor learning taking place here, visit https://newildernesstrust.org/projects/muddy-pond-wilderness-preserve/
+Your photos help tell the story of seasonal changes in this dynamic ecosystem as well as documenting nature returning to wilderness in real time.